Control AI Email Autonomy as a Policy, Not a Prompt

 Human reviewers process the approval queue

-For gated modes, list_pending returns all actions awaiting approval.
-Reviewers call decide_email with approve or reject plus an optional reason.
-Approved messages are sent immediately; rejected messages are cancelled and the rejection reason is logged.
+For gated modes, GET /v1/oversight/pending returns all actions awaiting approval.
+Reviewers call POST /v1/oversight/decide with action approve or reject.
+Approved messages are sent immediately; rejected messages are discarded and the decision is logged.
 Webhooks fire on both outcomes so downstream systems stay in sync.

 4